nickmcintyre/proceso-website/src/examples/creative_coding/list.md

 Adapted from https://p5js.org/examples/arrays-array.html

-Each piece of data in a list is identified by an index number representing its position in the array.
+Each piece of data in a list is identified by an index number representing its position in the list.
 Lists are zero based, which means that the first element in the list is [0], the second element is [1], and so on.
 In this example, a list named "coswave" is created and filled with the cosine values.
 This data is displayed three separate ways on the screen.